ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 (When using bash, this commit prompt gives you access to your bash history via the arrow keys.)
 <br/>

-And if you really want to speed up your workflow, you can do this:
+And if you really want to speed up your workflow, you can type this:

 {% highlight bash %}
 $ 2 3 <CTRL+x c>